guard/guard/README.md

 Guardfile DSL
 -------------

-The Guardfile DSL consists of just three simple methods: `#guard`, `#watch` & `#group`.
+The Guardfile DSL consists of the following methods:

-Required:

-* The `#guard` method allows you to add a guard with an optional hash of options.
+* `#guard`: allows you to add a guard with an optional hash of options.

-Optional:

-* The `#watch` method allows you to define which files are supervised by this guard.
+* `#watch`: allows you to define which files are supervised by this guard.
 An optional block can be added to overwrite the paths sent to the guard's `#run_on_change` method or to launch any arbitrary command.
-* The `#group` method allows you to group several guards together.
+* `#group`: allows you to group several guards together.
 Groups to be run can be specified with the Guard DSL option `--group` (or `-g`).
 This comes in handy especially when you have a huge Guardfile and want to focus your development on a certain part.
 Guards that don't belong to a group are considered global and are always run.
+* `#callback`: allows you to execute arbitrary code before or after any of the `start`, `stop`, `reload`, `run_all` and `run_on_change` guards' method.
+You can even insert more hooks inside these methods.
+Please [checkout the Wiki page](https://github.com/guard/guard/wiki/Hooks-and-callbacks) for more details.
-* The `#ignore_paths` method allows you to ignore top level directories altogether.
+* `#ignore_paths`: allows you to ignore top level directories altogether.
 This comes is handy when you have large amounts of non-source data in you project.
 By default .bundle, .git, log, tmp, and vendor are ignored.
 Currently it is only possible to ignore the immediate descendants of the watched directory.

 Example: